16 White Idioms in English (with Clear Meanings & Examples)

 White lie

-Meaning: a harmless lie, usually told to children.
+Meaning: a small, harmless lie told to avoid hurting someone.

 Whiter than white